top of page

 I’m late for St David’s Day, but am posting these because I love them and they deserve a place on the blog.

-A combination of moving countries and getting older makes you fascinated in family history, and your own murky origins.
+A combination of moving countries and getting older makes you fascinated with family history, and your own murky origins.
 My father has always joked about our Celtic strain, and says that’s why we all love singing (he does – a lifetime of standing beside him in a pew determinedly doing the descant in all of my favourite Christmas carols) and that my great grandmother (his granny) was a Welsh opera singer.
 My father’s mother was Myfanwy, and part Welsh part Cornish; an interesting and damp mix, but one steeped in a culture of rustic, good, simple food.

 N.B I use a combination of butter and lard because a) I love the friability that lard gives things, and the flavour too, and also I have lots of strutto (Italian lard) leftover from Carnival.